Circuit Canvas is A Free Web-based Drawing Tool for Quick Circuit Design and Electronics Schematics

 Add Components from the Library

-You can move a component from the library by either dragging it or pressing the “m” key while hovering your mouse over it.
+You can move a component from the library by dragging it or pressing the “m” key while hovering your mouse over it.
 The reference or value texts of the component can also be moved by dragging.
 If multiple components are selected, pressing “m” will move them together.
 To rotate a component, hover your mouse over it and press the “r” key.

 Web-Based Drawing Tool Move and Rotate